WBS-TW/MSxplorer/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MSXploreR
+# MSxplorer

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of MSXploreR is to provide interactive tools to explore MSn data from LC-HRMS (currently only tested on Waters MSe data).
+The goal of MSxplorer is to provide interactive tools to explore data independent analysis (DIA) LC-HRMS runs (currently only tested on Waters MSe data).

 ## Installation